maugier/wizplat-nas20/README.md

 and enter the configuration interface:

 ```
-git clone git://git.buildroot.net/buildroot
+$ git clone git://git.buildroot.net/buildroot
-cd buildroot
+$ cd buildroot
-make menuconfig
+$ make menuconfig
 ```

 The buildroot menuconfig interface, like the linux kernel one, saves its settings in a file `.config`, in the top-level buildroot directory.
 Here is the [full config](./buildroot-config) file, after making the correct choices.

+### Configuring Buildroot

-Under Target Options, we choose the ARM (little endian) architecture.
-As we saw from the failing boot log, the CPU inside the Storlink SoC is a Faraday 526 ARMv4 core, so we pick this as the target variant.
+Under `Target Options`, we choose the `ARM (little endian)` architecture.
+As we saw from the failing boot log, the CPU inside the Storlink SoC is a Faraday 526 ARMv4 core, so we pick this as the target variant (`fa526/626`).

 The plain Linux kernel does not come with a default configuration for our obscure board.
-We will specify a full custom kernel configuration file.
+Under `Kernel`, `Kernel configuration`, we will pick `Use a custom config file`.

+Under `Kernel binary format`, we choose `zImage with appended DT`, for reasons that will be explained in the later paragraph.

+This will automatically enable the `Build a Device Tree Blob` option; we will use the `Out-of-tree Device Tree Source` option to provide our custom device tree.

+### Configuring the Kernel

 ## Creating a Device Tree